MakeSchool-Tutorials/ecommerce-tutorial/P01-Getting-Started/content.md

 Did you know your emotions can change how you taste food?
 I think everyone agrees that they would want their foods to taste good! 🥗🍔🍕🍇😋
 Imagine if there was a place where you could go to and buy any type of mood you want.
 Well guess what?
-We’re going to build that!
+We're going to build that!
 Well… sort of.
 Join me as we go deep into the world of HTML, CSS and Javascript and build The Mood Shop!

 ![End product](assets/02_getting-started_items-display.png "End product")